 The Company must maintain sufficient inventory levels to operate its business successfully.
 However, the Company must also guard against accumulating excess inventory as it seeks to minimize lost sales.
 The nature of the Company's product lines requires the Company to purchase supplies and manufacture products well in advance of the time these products are offered for sale.
-As a result, the Company may experience difficulty in responding to a changing retail environment, which may lead to excess inventory or to inventory shortages if supply does not meet demand.
+As a result, the Company may experience difficulty in responding to a changing retail environment, such as the one currently caused by the ongoing COVID-19 health crisis, which may lead to excess inventory or to inventory shortages if supply does not meet demand.